 What is the money piece hair?

-The money piece is a highlighting technique that focuses the color around the hairline only.
-Because it colors so little of the hair, it is an incredibly affordable and low maintenance option that looks good on everyone and complements all hair colors, textures, and lengths.
-The color lights the hair, brightens the complexion and can create a face-framing effect that is incredibly flattering.
+The money piece is a highlighting technique that only focuses on the color around the hairline.
+Because it colors so little of the hair, it is an incredibly affordable and low-maintenance option that looks good on everyone and complements all hair colors, textures, and lengths.
+The color lights the hair, brightens the complexion, and can create an incredibly flattering face-framing effect.

 Why is it called money piece hair?

 The money piece gets its name because of its affordability.
-The color technique focuses around the hairline and is therefore created with minimal use of highlights, making it affordable and low maintenance.
-It is a money-saving approach to coloring the hair.
+The color technique focuses on the hairline and is therefore created with minimal use of highlights, making it affordable and low maintenance.
+It is a money-saving approach to coloring hair.

 Is the money piece still in style?